Approval of Courses Abroad

-The academic year in South America (Argentina, Chile, Columbia, Peru) is March to December (two terms: Mar-July and Aug-Dec).
+The academic year in South America (Argentina, Chile, Columbia, Peru, Brazil) is March to December (two terms: Mar-July and Aug-Dec).
 Students going to South America will therefore complete BIB Fourth year requirements at Carleton in two separate terms: Fall term (before study abroad) and Winter term (after study abroad), with a projected graduation in June with their fellow BIBers.

 Japanese/Mandarin Language credits from abroad will be transferred to the BI B Language Core (on the audit).
 Once the 4.0 credits of Language Core requirements are met, the remaining Language courses taken abroad will be transferred to the Electives category on the audit.

 Credits from abroad (for approved, successfully-completed courses) will be transferred to the Item on your Audit where they best fit, be it one of the above Items for Third year, or other remaining Items – e.g., Electives for Fourth year.
 Only the credit is transferred (not the grade) – except for a failing grade.
 If you fail an Exchange course while abroad, this will impact your CGPA (Cumulative Grade Point Average).
 If you have a renewable scholarship, please check the Awards website to see how Exchange courses affect the scholarship.